Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 #### Subscriptions App Model
 - Within the `subscriptions app`:
-   - the `Plan model` holds all the fields needed to populate the "Nutrition" page which contain the subscription plan card where users can subscribe to it.
+   - the `Plan model` holds all the fields needed to populate the "Nutrition" page which contain the Nutrition Plan card where users can a Nutrition Plan available for a month.

 #### Products App Model
 - Within the `products app`: